 HO-3 policy may not provide sufficient protection for homeowners who own high-value properties.
-High-value items may not be adequately protected by a standard home insurance policy.
+A standard home insurance policy may not adequately protect high-value items.
 To protect the value of their personal belongings, homeowners can:

 - Opt for HO-5 comprehensive form policy

-Opting for the HO-5 policy will allow homeowners to get a higher personal property coverage limit.
-Hence, the HO-5 policy also pays for damaged or lost personal belongings at their replacement cost.
+Opting for the HO-5 policy will allow homeowners a higher personal property coverage limit.
+Hence, the HO-5 policy also pays for damaged or lost personal belongings at replacement costs.
 Comprehensive form policy still has its coverage limit.
-It may still not be enough to fully protect the value of your personal belongings.
+It may still not be enough to protect your personal belongings’ value fully.

 The standard home insurance only covers personal properties against hazards stated in the policy.
-Getting a personal property floater on top of your home insurance policy ensures the protection of your belongings against all types of loss.
+Getting a personal property floater on top of your home insurance policy protects your belongings against loss.
 Adding an endorsement will allow you to itemize all your high-value possessions.
 You can insure them at their officially appraised replacement value.

 Items Needing High-Value Insurance